In this ultimate guide, first we present the saffron harvest process.

 Then, we would delineate the way to differentiate real and fake saffron.

 And finally, the way to identify the best high-quality saffron will be explained.

-This spice is used in the Mediterranean and Asian dishes, especially rice or fish, and Scandinavian, English, and Balkan bread.
+It is used in Mediterranean and Asian dishes, especially rice or fish, and Scandinavian, English, and Balkan bread.

 Since Saffron crocus needs an exceptional condition to grow, it is not found everywhere.